uTensor/utensor-helloworld/docs/blog.md

 │       └── my_model.hpp
 └── uTensor.lib
 ```
-The Jupyter-notebook, `mnist_conv.ipynb`, contains the training code and will invoke an uTensor API, which generates C++ code from the trained model.
-For simplicity's sake, the project already contains the generated C++ code in the `constant` and `models` folders, so they are ready to be compiled.
+The Jupyter-notebook, [`mnist_conv.ipynb`](https://github.com/uTensor/utensor-helloworld/blob/master/mnist_conv.ipynb), hosts the training code and uses the uTensor API, which generates C++ code from the trained model.
+For simplicity, the project already contains the generated C++ code in the `constant` and `models` folders, so they are ready to be compiled.
+These pre-generated code will be overwritten after you run the notebook in the next section.

-In the next section, we will walk through the code in `mnist_conv.ipynb`.
-The `constant` and `models` folders contain the model's parameters and architecture, respectively.
-Running the notebook will overwrite them.

 ## Model Creation and Code Generation
-The Jupyter-notebook can be launched from the project root:
+The Jupyter-notebook is launched from the project root:
 ```bash
 (ut) $ jupyter-notebook mnist_conv.ipynb &
 ```
 The above command should open a browser window of the notebook.
 Run the notebook by selecting `Kernel` > `Restart & Run All` from its dropdown menu:

 [img]

-We will only include the code relating to the model architecture and uTensor in this article.
+In this writing, we will only discuss the code specific to the model architecture and uTensor.
 The full notebook can be viewed online [here](https://github.com/uTensor/utensor-helloworld/blob/master/mnist_conv.ipynb), and it is easily modifiable to suit your application.

 ### Model Creation

 #### Defining the Model
-We defined a convulutional neural network with less than 5kB of parameters (with quantization):
+We defined a convulutional neural network with less than 5kB (after quantization) of parameters:
 ```python
 class MyModel(Model):
   def __init__(self):